paigeadelethompson/sortasound/README.md

+# IT IS NOT ACTUALLY COMPLETE LOL SURPRISED?
 # SortaSound - Advanced FM Synthesizer

 SortaSound is an advanced FM (Frequency Modulation) synthesizer application built with Qt6 and C++23.
 It features a comprehensive user interface with multiple synthesizer tabs, a virtual keyboard, tracker functionality, and extensive FM synthesis capabilities.